2024 Philadelphia Eagles season: Super Bowl LIX: vs. (A1) Kansas City Chiefs

 Kansas City's offense continued to struggle as the third quarter began, with sacks by Jordan Davis and Sweat forcing another punt.
 Hurts marched the Eagles on a 12-play field goal drive, which included two scrambles for first downs and a 22-yard downfield completion to Saquon Barkley.
 The Chiefs offense was then turned away again, with backup defensive back Avonte Maddox breaking up a fourth down pass to the outside intended for DeAndre Hopkins.
 Philadelphia took over on downs, and Jalen Hurts delivered a decisive 46-yard touchdown pass to DeVonta Smith on a play-action post pattern that extended the Eagles' lead to 34–0.
 Mahomes finally put the Chiefs on the board with a 24-yard touchdown pass to rookie speedster Xavier Worthy.
 Another Hurts scramble, this time for 17 yards, set up another Elliott field goal to make it 37–6 early in the fourth quarter.
 On Kansas City's next drive, defensive tackle Milton Williams strip-sacked Mahomes and recovered his own forced fumble, leading to Elliott's fourth field goal and a 40–6 lead.
 Mahomes would connect on garbage time touchdown passes to Hopkins and Worthy to complete the scoring.

-The MVP award went to Hurts, who completed 17 of his 22 passes for 221 yards and two touchdowns, to go along with his 72 rushing yards and one rushing touchdown.
+The MVP award went to Hurts, who completed 17 of his 22 passes for 221 yards and two touchdowns.
+He broke the record for most rushing yards in a Super Bowl with 72, and he also scored one rushing touchdown.
 Barkley, the clear focus of Kansas City's defensive gameplan, had his least productive game of the season statistically (57 rushing yards), but he still eclipsed Terrell Davis' record for most rushing yards in a season including playoffs (finishing with a total of 2,504 yards).
 Philadelphia's defense amassed six sacks – Sweat leading the way with 2.5, and Williams adding two of his own.
-The win delivered the Eagles their second championship in a seven-year span, and the dominance of the team's performance in the playoffs and latter portion of the season led to consideration of this iteration of the Eagles as the best in franchise history.
+The win delivered the Eagles their second championship in a seven-year span.
+The dominance of the team's performance in the latter portion of the regular season and playoffs (going 16–1 overall after starting the season 2–2), has led to consideration of this iteration of the Eagles as the best in franchise history.